 The Company enters into non-cancelable licensing agreements with third-party vendors to acquire licensed copyrights of video contents for its online video platform.
-Payments for licensed copyrights of video contents are recorded in "Intangible assets, net" on the consolidated balance sheets (Note 8).
+Payments for licensed copyrights of video contents are recorded in "Other current assets, net/Intangible assets, net" on the consolidated balance sheets.

-Future minimum payments under non-cancelable licensing agreements consist of the following as of December 31, 2013:
+Future minimum payments under non-cancelable licensing agreements consist of the following as of December 31, 2014: